This post was updated on June 17, 2022.

-Google Analytics makes it simple to understand how your site and app users get your content, so you know what’s working and what’s not.
+Google Analytics makes understanding how your site and app users get your content simple, so you know what’s working and what’s not.
 You can even connect other systems (like CRM and point of sale) for a more complete view.

 What does Google Analytics cost?

 Google Analytics is free.
 Google also offers the premium Google Analytics 360, which costs around $150,000.
 But the free version is enough for most businesses.

 Luckily for marketers at small and medium-sized businesses, the standard, free version of Google Analytics can provide more than enough insight to guide their marketing efforts successfully.

 “Google Analytics is FREE, unlike other PAID analytic tools in the market that does not even come on par with Google Analytics features.
 The default data given by Google Analytics in front of you is already extremely informational.
 With the default data like, Visitor Location, Browser Used, Direct or Website Referrer Stats, Bounce Rate, and Device Used by the visitor, you are already handed extremely useful information you can implement for your campaigns…” –G2 review